BLOG

 Offsetting means compensating for any CO2 emissions produced by an organisation or individual by taking part in schemes that remove the equivalent amount of carbon dioxide from the atmosphere.
 Common offsetting schemes include renewable energy farms, tree planting programmes and peat restoration projects.

 One considerable confusion is that there’s a tendency to interchange the use of net zero with carbon neutral.
-However net zero is not the same as carbon neutral.
+However net zero is NOT the same as carbon neutral.
 All you need to do to be carbon neutral is to measure your business’s emissions (Scopes 1 & 2) and offset the rest.

 Your business can become carbon neutral fairly quickly, but net zero requires the effort to significantly reduce all your emissions (across three scopes) first and then offset any remainder.